Browse/search for people

-Wouter Berghuijs graduated from the Delft University of Technology with degrees in Civil Engineering (BSc) and Hydrology (MSc, Cum Laude).
-During his MSc Wouter spend three Months at the University of Illinous to work with Murugesu Sivapalan.
-Additionally, he spend three months at the University of Bristol to work with Ross Woods as part of his MSc thesis.
+Wouter Berghuijs graduated from the Delft University of Technology with degrees in Civil Engineering (BSc) and Hydrology (MSc, with Honours).
+During his MSc Wouter has spent three Months at the University of Illinous to work with Murugesu Sivapalan.
+Additionally, he has spent three months at the University of Bristol to work with Ross Woods as part of his MSc thesis.

-Besise his current PhD study Wouter serves as the current Young Scientist Representative for the European Gesciences Union Hydrology Division is co-founder and chairman of the Young Hydrologic Society (www.younghs.com).
+Beside his PhD research Wouter serves as the current Young Scientist Representative for the European Gesciences Union Hydrology Division is co-founder and chairman of the Young Hydrologic Society (www.younghs.com).